-CHEM 197 Chemistry Topics
+CHEM 197 Chemistry Topics (.5 - 4

 Units awarded in topics courses are dependent upon the number of hours required of the student.
-Any combination of lecture, laboratory, or lecture/laboratory may be scheduled by the department.
+Any combination of lecture and/or laboratory may be scheduled by the department.
 Refer to Class Schedule.

 Note: May be taken 4 times